Graphica Britannica

 A Parcel from London – Hidden for many years in a museum drawer, an important collection of British prints is brought to light for the first time.

-Sir Rex de Charembac Nan Kivell (1898–1977) is today most well known in Australasia for the important collection of material he gathered over a lifetime relating to Australia, New Zealand and the Pacific, now housed in the National Library of Australia, Canberra.
+Sir Rex de Charembac Nan Kivell (1898–1977) is today best known in Australasia for the important collection of material he gathered over a lifetime relating to Australia, New Zealand and the Pacific, now housed in the National Library of Australia, Canberra.
 Less widely known is the fact that in 1953 he gifted from London a large selection of prints by contemporary British artists in four separate parcels to the public art galleries of Auckland, Wellington, Christchurch and Dunedin.

 Christchurch's collection of 300 prints was incorrectly addressed to the director of Canterbury Museum, Roger Duff, who contacted the then honorary curator of the Robert McDougall Art Gallery, William Baverstock, As a fine art medium, prints were not held in particularly high regard in the mid twentieth century and did not fit with the development of the gallery's collections at the time; Baverstock, with the consent of Nan Kivell, declined the gift.
 It was agreed that the Canterbury Public Library should select 34 lithographs for its lending collection, and the remainder were put into storage at Canterbury Museum.